 7. Alternative Calming Aids

 When it comes to alternatives, there is one that has been stepping up on the game.
-It is the plant that has been on debate for several decades but has been finally legalized in Canada and most parts of the United States, the marijuana plant.
+It is the plant that people debated for several decades but is now finally legalized in Canada and most parts of the United States: the marijuana plant.
 It is not intended to provide a cure to many diseases, but it has been praised for its relaxing effects during dog sedatives.

-Cannabidiol (CBD) is a component derived from the hemp, a cousin of the marijuana plant.
-There are several products made from CBD that is claimed to offer a range of whole-body uses.
-But CBD can also be used to pets, particularly the CBD oil.
+Cannabidiol (CBD) is a component that comes from hemp, a cousin of the marijuana plant.
+There are several CBD products that claim to offer a range of whole-body uses.
+But you can also use CBD for pets, particularly CBD oil.

 Studies show that CBD has properties that can help reduce stress and anxiety.
 Not only can it help humans, but it can help pets as well.